 Erdoğan sets out EU dream in Ankara palace

-Turkey held out a grand olive branch to the EU when president Recep Tayyip Erdoğan met with ambassadors in his Ankara palace on Tuesday (12 January).
+Turkey held out a grand olive branch to the EU when president Recep Tayyip Erdoğan met ambassadors in his Ankara palace on Tuesday (12 January).

-"We are ready to put our relations back on track and we expect the EU to show the same determination," he said in a speech to all the EU states' ambassadors' in his Çankaya presidential complex.
+"We are ready to put our relations back on track and we expect the EU to show the same determination," he said in a speech to all the EU states' envoys in his Çankaya presidential complex.

 Join EUobserver today